 - How to Continuously See Internet/Wi-Fi Speed with Bandwith+

-- How to Check Download and Upload Speed on Mac Using Activity Monitor
+- Check Download and Upload Speed on Mac Using Activity Monitor

 - How to Know Link Speed on your Mac